antoniogweb/PHP2xAI/PHP2XAI/04-tensors-and-operations.md

 ```

 This is important when using `StreamFileDataset::pack()`.
 The dataset returns a flat vector, but the input placeholder tells the runtime whether that vector represents `[B, D]`, `[B, T, D]`, or another shape.
 The number of values must always match the product of the dimensions in the declared shape.

+In the C++ runtime, each tensor's data and gradient buffers are allocated for that tensor's dtype and owned by RAII storage.
+Kernel code obtains typed pointers from the tensor and dispatches on its dtype.
+A graph tensor's dtype is therefore part of the execution contract, not only metadata.
+Most arithmetic operations require compatible input and output dtypes; operations with indices, such as embeddings and integer-label cross entropy, intentionally combine integer index tensors with floating-point data tensors.

+The current C++ dtype set is `FLOAT32`, `FLOAT64`, `INT32`, and `INT64`.
+Eigen half and bfloat types are not yet exposed as graph dtypes.
+PHP dataset and FFI interfaces still exchange numeric values through `Scalar`/PHP numbers, so values are converted as they enter and leave the typed C++ tensor storage.

 ## Graph construction and deferred execution